-POLICY POLICY STATEMENT 1 Support adaptive use and rehabilitation of historic buildings to support the City's economic development and housing goals.
-2 Continue to survey and document properties eligible for historic designation and protection.
-3 Promote historic preservation tools and approaches in line with the City's growth, housing, environmental, and economic development goals.
-4 Preserve spaces that embody the City's diverse historic, social, and cultural periods, people, and events.
-5 Promote inclusive economic development in historic areas to minimize displacement and support communities.
-6 Establish, maintain, and leverage a range of incentives and programs to address neighborhood rehabilitation and stabilization needs.
-7 Include residents, educational institutions, and other partners in preservation efforts.
+- 1. Safeguard the integrity of the city's landmarks, historic districts, and built resources eligible for designation. - Support adaptive use and rehabilitation of historic buildings to support the City's economic development and housing goals. - 2.
+Continue to survey and document properties eligible for historic designation and protection. - 3.
+Promote historic preservation tools and approaches in line with the City's growth, housing, environmental, and economic development goals. - Preserve spaces that embody the City's diverse historic, social, and cultural periods, people, and events. - Promote inclusive economic development in historic areas to minimize displacement and support communities. - 6.
+Establish, maintain, and leverage a range of incentives and programs to address neighborhood rehabilitation and stabilization needs. - 7.
+Include residents, educational institutions, and other partners in preservation efforts.

 Evanston is proudly committed to preserving its historical, cultural, social, and architectural heritage.
 Known for its diverse architecture - including an outstanding collection of Victorian and 20th century Period Revival, Prairie, Craftsman, Mid-Century Modern, and Contemporary styles - Evanston is set amid a landscape of mature trees and expansive parkways.
 Our vision is to build on these architectural and historical resources, ensuring they are cherished and celebrated by future generations.
-Daniel Burnham, a distinguished architect and urban designer, hailed Evanston as the place that "fills my longing," and the 1917 Plan of Evanston recognized the City's rich architectural heritage, encompassing not only grand mansions but also valuable vernacular structures.1 The City earned the name "City of Homes" due to the artistic diversity and quality of its housing stock, a well-deserved title that continues to enhance Evanston's appeal today.
-These historic homes, many designed by some of the country's best architects, are preserved and celebrated for their architectural, cultural, and historical significance, and feature high-quality materials and construction techniques rarely seen in new construction today.
+Daniel Burnham, a distinguished architect and urban designer, hailed Evanston as the place that "fills my longing," and the 1917 Plan of Evanston recognized the City's rich architectural heritage, encompassing not only grand mansions but also valuable vernacular structures.
+60 The City earned the name "City of Homes" due to the artistic diversity and quality of its housing stock, a well-deserved title that continues to enhance Evanston's appeal today.
+These historic homes, many designed by some of the country's best architects, are preserved and celebrated for their